AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md

 ---
 # Sync Person to Microsoft {#sync-person-to-microsoft}

-This feature is only for those who integrate Marketo with Microsoft Dynamics.
+This feature is only for those who integrate Marketo Engage with [!DNL Microsoft Dynamics].

 ## Overview {#overview}